Liverpool City Council: Highways Improvement Partner

 Our Approach & Solution

-We developed an integrated plan, alongside reporting and governance arrangements, to enable the Commissioner’s recommendations to be enacted in a structured and transparent way.
+Based within Liverpool’s offices, our staff worked in partnership with highways workforce to develop an integrated plan, alongside reporting and governance arrangements, to enable the Commissioner’s recommendations to be enacted in a structured and transparent way.
 This provided clarity of accountability, strengthened oversight, and created a clear line of sight between improvement actions and measurable progress.

 The Impact

-As a result of Newtrality’s support:
+As a result of Newtrality assistance and support:

-A continuous improvement approach was embedded within the service.
+· A continuous improvement approach was embedded within the service.

-The capital PMO function was strengthened and improved.
+· The capital PMO function was strengthened and improved.

-Backdated savings of over £1m were identified through the resolution of backlogged Green Claims.
+· Backdated savings of over £1m were identified through the resolution of backlogged Green Claims.